Dingell History, Family Crest & Coats of Arms

 Early Origins of the Dingell family

-Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross, where John Yonger of Dyngvale witnessed a charter by William, Earl of Ross in 1342.
+The surname Dingell was first found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross, where John Yonger of Dyngvale witnessed a charter by William, Earl of Ross in 1342.
 Another charter by the same earl was witnessed by John called Yong and Thomas, his brother (c.
 1350-72.)
 A few years later, William of Dyngwale was listed as dean of Aberdeen and Ross in 1389.
 Thomas of Dyngvale was listed as a canon in 1451.
-CITATION[CLOSE]

 Early History of the Dingell family

 This web page shows only a small excerpt of our Dingell research.
 Another 134 words (10 lines of text) covering the years 1350, 1452, 140 and 1538 are included under the topic Early Dingell History in all our PDF Extended History products and printed products wherever possible.